European Parliament Approves Landmark EU AI Act

 In News

 The world’s first major law regulating AI has been passed.
-On March 13, the European Parliament greenlit the EU AI Act, ushering in a new era of regulation aimed at safeguarding fundamental rights while fostering innovation.
+On March 13, the European Parliament greenlit the EU AI Act.
 The Act, negotiated with member states in December 2023, received overwhelming support from MEPs, with 523 votes in favor, 46 against, and 49 abstentions.

 At its core, the Act seeks to protect fundamental rights, democracy, the rule of law, and environmental sustainability from the potential risks posed by high-risk AI technologies.
 Simultaneously, it aims to bolster innovation, positioning Europe as a global leader in the AI landscape.
 By introducing clear obligations tailored to the risks and impacts of AI applications, the regulation sets a precedent for responsible AI development and deployment.